celo-org/docs/docs/community/release-process/attestation-service.md

 Each Docker image is tagged with `attestation-service-<commithash>`.
 Just as a Git tag immutably points to a commit hash, the Docker tag should immutably point to an image hash.

-In addition, each Docker image correspinding to a released version should be tagged with `attestation-service-vx.y.z`.
+In addition, each Docker image corresponding to a released version should be tagged with `attestation-service-vX.Y.Z`.

 The latest image qualified for deployment to various networks are also tagged as follows: